- Download our Moving to Egypt Guide (PDF)

 + PRO: Lots of options

 From sprawling villas to upmarket studio apartments, there’s plenty of variety in Egypt’s property market.
-Families and single expats alike should have a fairly easy time finding something that's right for them and that fits into their budget, particularly if they're being paid in a non-Egyptian currency like US dollars.
+Families and single expats alike should have a fairly easy time finding something that's right for them and that fits into their budget, particularly if they're being paid in foreign currency like US dollars.
 Those earning in the local currency will have fewer options, but with a little effort should be able to find something suitable.

 Lifestyle in Egypt